Top

 Figure 16.
 Random effects meta-analysis for RCT hospitalization results.

-RCTs help to make study groups more similar and can provide a higher level of evidence, however they are subject to many biases44, and analysis of double-blind RCTs has identified extreme levels of bias45.
+RCTs help to make study groups more similar and can provide a higher level of evidence, however they are subject to many biases47, and analysis of double-blind RCTs has identified extreme levels of bias48.
 For COVID-19, the overhead may delay treatment, dramatically compromising efficacy; they may encourage monotherapy for simplicity at the cost of efficacy which may rely on combined or synergistic effects; the participants that sign up may not reflect real world usage or the population that benefits most in terms of age, comorbidities, severity of illness, or other factors; standard of care may be compromised and unable to evolve quickly based on emerging research for new diseases; errors may be made in randomization and medication delivery; and investigators may have hidden agendas or vested interests influencing design, operation, analysis, reporting, and the potential for fraud.
 All of these biases have been observed with COVID-19 RCTs.
 There is no guarantee that a specific RCT provides a higher level of evidence.

 RCTs are expensive and many RCTs are funded by pharmaceutical companies or interests closely aligned with pharmaceutical companies.
 For COVID-19, this creates an incentive to show efficacy for patented commercial products, and an incentive to show a lack of efficacy for inexpensive treatments.
 The bias is expected to be significant, for example Als-Nielsen et al. analyzed 370 RCTs from Cochrane reviews, showing that trials funded by for-profit organizations were 5 times more likely to recommend the experimental drug compared with those funded by nonprofit organizations.
 For COVID-19, some major philanthropic organizations are largely funded by investments with extreme conflicts of interest for and against specific COVID-19 interventions.

 High quality RCTs for novel acute diseases are more challenging, with increased ethical issues due to the urgency of treatment, increased risk due to enrollment delays, and more difficult design with a rapidly evolving evidence base.
 For COVID-19, the most common site of initial infection is the upper respiratory tract.
 Immediate treatment is likely to be most successful and may prevent or slow progression to other parts of the body.
 For a non-prophylaxis RCT, it makes sense to provide treatment in advance and instruct patients to use it immediately on symptoms, just as some governments have done by providing medication kits in advance.
 Unfortunately, no RCTs have been done in this way.
 Every treatment RCT to date involves delayed treatment.
-Among the 98 treatments we have analyzed, 65% of RCTs involve very late treatment 5+ days after onset.
+Among the 109 treatments we have analyzed, 65% of RCTs involve very late treatment 5+ days after onset.
 No non-prophylaxis COVID-19 RCTs match the potential real-world use of early treatments.
 They may more accurately represent results for treatments that require visiting a medical facility, e.g., those requiring intravenous administration.

 RCTs have a bias against finding an effect for interventions that are widely available — patients that believe they need the intervention are more likely to decline participation and take the intervention.
 RCTs for fluvoxamine are more likely to enroll low-risk participants that do not need treatment to recover, making the results less applicable to clinical practice.
 This bias is likely to be greater for widely known treatments, and may be greater when the risk of a serious outcome is overstated.
 This bias does not apply to the typical pharmaceutical trial of a new drug that is otherwise unavailable.

 Currently, 48 of the treatments we analyze show statistically significant efficacy or harm, defined as ≥10% decreased risk or >0% increased risk from ≥3 studies.
-Of these, 29 have been confirmed in RCTs, with a mean delay of 7.1 months.
-When considering only low cost treatments, 25 have been confirmed with a delay of 8.2 months.
-For the 19 unconfirmed treatments, 4 have zero RCTs to date.
-The point estimates for the remaining 15 are all consistent with the overall results (benefit or harm), with 13 showing >20%.
-The only treatment showing >10% efficacy for all studies, but <10% for RCTs is sotrovimab.
+Of these, 60% have been confirmed in RCTs, with a mean delay of 7.1 months (68% with 8.2 months delay for low-cost treatments).
+The remaining treatments either have no RCTs, or the point estimate is consistent.

 We need to evaluate each trial on its own merits.
 RCTs for a given medication and disease may be more reliable, however they may also be less reliable.
 For off-patent medications, very high conflict of interest trials may be more likely to be RCTs, and more likely to be large trials that dominate meta analyses.